immanojverma2010/billing-system/README.md

 Angular2 with TypeScript and Gulp
 =================================

-A basic Angular2 application with Gulp as build system.
+Billing System application with Gulp as build system.

 #### 1. Prerequisites